-We left Beaver Creek late in the afternoon on June 22, planning to stay the night at the Snag Junction Yukon Government campground, which is about a half hour south of Beaver Creek.
-The campground was busier than expected so the truck instead headed down a nearby side road that we had explored a couple of days before.
-There is a good boondock site with a decent area to launch a canoe.
+We left Beaver Creek late in the afternoon on June 22 planning to stay the night at the Snag Junction campground about a half hour south of Beaver Creek.
+The campground was busy so we headed down a nearby side road that we had explored a couple of days before.

-On the 23rd we woke to a rainy, overcast day.
-The wind had settled down though.
+Woke to a rainy, overcast day.
+The wind had settled though.

 Waking up alongside a lake near the Alaska Highway and Snag